 Urban took up the policies of Pope Gregory VII and, while pursuing them with determination, showed greater flexibility and diplomatic finesse.
-He took pains to tour all across Europe in order to shore up support for his position.
+The Pope took pains to tour all across Europe in order to shore up support for his position.
 He made declarations against simony (the sale of Church offices), lay investitures (or royal Church appointments), clerical marriages, and the emperor and his antipope.

-He supported several rebellious princes and dukes against kings that he felt were non-supportive of Papal power, such as was the case with Prince Conrad II who rebelled against his father Henry IV, who was the Holy Roman Emperor in the late 11th century.
+Urban supported several rebellious princes and dukes against kings that he felt were non-supportive of Papal power, such as was the case with Prince Conrad II who rebelled against his father Henry IV, who was the Holy Roman Emperor in the late 11th century.
 Urban proved himself to be a masterful tactician, who could convince dissatisfied royals to form alliances against the Holy Roman Emperor.

 The First Crusade

 Pope Urban II was raised on a platform in the midst of the crowd and addressed to them in French the most influential speech in Medieval historyWill Durant